 Using freshly roasted beans that have been ground with consistency by a quality burr grinder further unlocks layers of exquisite flavors in each sip.

-Using a Moka Pot for lattes is not only delicious but also wallet-friendly and eco-conscious.
+Using a Moka Pot for lattes is delicious but also wallet-friendly and eco-conscious.

-Unlike expensive espresso machines, the Moka Pot is an affordable option that brews strong coffee with a rich flavor.
+Unlike an expensive espresso machine, the Moka Pot is an affordable option that brews strong coffee with a rich flavor.

 It uses less electricity than electric coffee makers and has no disposable pods or filters to add to landfills.